jparyani/mediagoblin/docs/source/configuration.rst

 mediagoblin/config_spec.ini
   This file is actually a specification for mediagoblin.ini itself, as a config file!
 It defines types and defaults.
-Sometimes it's a good place to look for documentation... or to find out that hidden option that we didn't tell you about. :)
+Sometimes it's a good place to look for documentation... or to find that hidden option that we didn't tell you about. :)

 Making local copies
 ===================

-Assuming you're doing the virtualenv setup described elsewhere in this manual and you need to make local tweaks to the config files, there's an easy way to do that.
+Let's assume you're doing the virtualenv setup described elsewhere in this manual, and you need to make local tweaks to the config files.
+How do you do that?
+Let's see.

 To make changes to mediagoblin.ini: